sastry17/sastry17.github.io/_pages/about.md

 Hi!
 I am a Ph.D.
 Fellow at the [Cybersecurity Research Group](https://www.cyber.aau.dk/research/) at Aalborg University, Denmark.
 My topics of interest include Cyber Deception, Threat Intelligence, and Internet Security Measurements.
+I am supervised by [Dr. Jens Myrup Pedersen](https://vbn.aau.dk/en/persons/107697) and [Dr. Emmanouil Vasilomanolakis](https://mvasiloma.com/).

 I work primarily with honeypots to gather the threat landscape and understand attacker behavior.
 Other than honeypots, I periodically scan the Internet to find gaps in the deployment and configuration of systems.
 I believe that most security incidents are caused either due to improper security testing or misconfigured deployments.
 My current interest revolves around Counter Cyber Deception techniques, where I try to find methods to detect deceptive cyber entities used as defensive strategies.